 If we can make every minute count as much as possible, we should find that the day to day “stuff” doesn’t take over too much and we can have more time for what we really want to be doing.

 It’s creating that extra hour without the need for time travel!

 To help you along the way I’ve put together my top tips for how to save time each and every week.
-63 of them to be exact!

 I really hope that they help you take back control a little and make time for what’s important for you…

 Now – let’s get straight to it, shall we…

 Ways to save time – which will you try?

 If you can group things together into your weekly schedule (errands, phone calls, paying bills etc…) then you’ll get them done much faster than if you did each one as and when it cropped up.